Modem vs. Router: Should You Buy or Rent?

 Pros

-- Low-maintenance costs and free technical support
+• Low-maintenance costs and free technical support

-- Ideal for short-term living situations
+• Ideal for short-term living situations

-- Regular software updates included in the rental cost
+• Regular software updates included in the rental cost

-- Free replacements for malfunctioned devices
+• Free replacements for malfunctioned devices

 Cons

-- Monthly rental fees add up over time
+• Monthly rental fees add up over time

-- Can’t sell or use with another ISP
+• Can’t sell or use with another ISP

-- Costs are subject to change
+• Costs are subject to change

-- Might receive outdated hardware
+• Might receive outdated hardware

 Pros and Cons of Buying a Modem and Router

 Unlike renting, buying a modem and router requires paying careful attention to each device’s features to get the most out of your investment.
-The table below offers a rundown of the pros and cons of buying.
+Buying a modem can save you a lot of money over time, but there are some drawbacks you should consider.

 Pros

-- Easier to switch ISPs when you own a compatible modem and router
+• Easier to switch ISPs when you own a compatible modem and router

-- More high-performance modem and router options
+• More high-performance modem and router options

-- A one-time investment
+• A one-time investment

 Cons

-- Higher up-front costs than renting
+• Higher upfront cost than renting

-- No tech support from ISP
+• No tech support from ISP

-- May need a tech professional, which may result in installation fees
+• May need a tech professional, which may result in installation fees

 Buying a Modem

 Modem prices depend on the brand and type.
-You’ll pay more up front to buy a modem, but you’ll likely save money in the long run.
+You’ll pay more upfront to buy a modem, but you’ll likely save money in the long run.
 You can use your modem with any ISP as long as it’s approved and compatible with the company’s service, and then resell it when you no longer need it.

-Consider the following factors before buying your own modem:
+Consider the following factors before buying your own modem.

 Internet Connection Type